Transition Planning, Leavers Destinations & Careers Programme Information

-In October a concentrated effort is made to check the destinations of each individual young person, including their living arrangements and continued qualifications or training if appropriate.
+In October/November a concentrated effort is made to check the destinations of each individual young person, including their living arrangements and continued qualifications or training if appropriate.
 This is done by a variety of methods including contact with the school/college and speaking to the young person, their parent or guardian.
-Later in the year we carry out a short follow-up survey.

-Parents and students have access to onsite future pathways support, information and guidance including the liaison from our Future Options/Careers Co-ordinator.
+Parents and students have access to onsite future pathways support, information and guidance including the liaison from our Options and Careers Co-ordinator.

 Below are some documents to support the transition process.

 - Options Careers Information Book-2022-23

 - Transition Leaflet 2022-23

 - Ansbury Special Education Needs & Disabilities EHCP guide (symbolised)

 - What is an Options & Careers meeting?
 2022-23

 - Applying to college time-line 2022-23